Call Detail

 Again, it is the artist’s responsibility to consider the size and weight of their work before submitting it for consideration.
 These factors will impact shipping decisions and costs.

-Artists are responsible for securely packing their works for the exhibition and arranging and paying for shipping and insurance to the exhibition venue.
+Artists are responsible for securely packing their work for the exhibition and arranging and paying for shipping and insurance to the exhibition venue.

 NCECA recommends that all artists document their packaging process using digital images and text descriptions before closing all crates and /or boxes for shipment.
 This documentation may provide critical information to support claims against carriers for damage in transit.